Deploy One-Click Tenable Agent

 PS> Set-AzVMExtension -ResourceGroupName "EXAMPLE-resource-group" -Location "East US 2" -VMName "canary-example" -Name $name -Publisher $publisherName -ExtensionType $typeName -TypeHandlerVersion $version -Settings $Settings -ProtectedSettings $ProtectedSettings

-The most important field is the Nessus Linking Key (nessusLinkingKey).
-It is always required.
-For information on where to find the linking key, see Retrieve the Tenable Nessus Agent Linking Key.
 In the PowerShell interface, specify nessusLinkingKey under -ProtectedSettings so that Azure encrypts it.
 All other fields are passed unencrypted through -Settings.
-You can choose whether to link with Tenable Nessus Manager or Tenable Vulnerability Management (formerly known as Tenable.io).
-Do this by setting nessusManagerApp (nessusManagerApp) to cloud, or to local in the command-line interface.
-You have the following two choices:
+You can choose to link with Tenable Nessus Manager, directly to Tenable Vulnerability Management, or indirectly to Tenable Vulnerability Management through Sensor Proxy.
+Do this by setting nessusManagerApp to local, cloud, or proxy, respectively, in the command-line interface as shown in the following table.

 • If you choose Tenable Nessus Manager, you must provide the Tenable Nessus Manager host (nessusManagerHost) and port number (nessusManagerPort).
 The extension accepts an IP address or fully qualified domain name.

-• If you choose Tenable.io (Tenable Vulnerability Management), there is an optional field called tenableIoNetwork.
+• If you choose Tenable Vulnerability Management, there is an optional field called tenableIoNetwork.

 Note: Both Agent Name and Agent Group are each a comma-separated list of group names.